 The Crime Records Service Legal Staff provides support to the bureaus of Crime Records Service and the numerous divisions of the Department.
-The legal staff responsibilities generally relate to the expunction of criminal history record information, restricted access and sealing of juvenile records, and statutory access to criminal history
+The legal staff responsibilities generally relate to the expunction of criminal history record information, restricted access and sealing of juvenile records, and statutory access to criminal history record information.

 The attorneys and legal support staff are prohibited from offering legal advice or representing private individuals.
 Therefore, the information below is provided as a courtesy to assist the public in obtaining information on these topics and is not intended to be a substitute for the legal advice of a licensed attorney.
 If you have questions regarding a particular topic or issue, please seek the advice of legal counsel.
 Lawyer referrals are available from your local bar association or the State Bar of Texas at www.texasbar.com or call the State Bar of Texas Lawyer Referral Hot Line at 1-800-252-9690.